hazelcast/hazelcast-platform-training/Lab1.md

 Use "clc job [command] --help" for more information about a command.
 ```
-8. Use the CLC to get cluster information, display the list of jobs, suspend, resume, and cancel the job.
+8. Use the CLC to get cluster information, display the list of jobs, then suspend the job.
 You will need to include the cluster configuration you created in Step 5, using the -c option.
 Example:

 ```console
 % clc -c dev job list